-Our intent with this project was to advance a dialogue with the field about what philanthropy and other leaders can do to support civic learning and investigate its potential as a pathway to equity and opportunity.
-We hope these recommendations invigorate further discussion and deeper thinking about what it could look like to achieve these visions of equality, opportunity, and equity for communities and to prepare young people for active and engaged civic lives.
-Through an expansion of the picture of who is a civic educator and who needs civic learning; increased understanding and engagement across lines of difference with a shared knowledge base grounded in historical contexts; development and integration of civic readiness into the college and career preparation pipeline; as well as cross-sector collaboration across the education system and community, NCoC and PACE believe that we can strengthen the civic health of our communities now and in the future.
-We look forward to further conversations with our colleagues at the March 1 working session as well as following that meeting as we begin to launch action plans on these recommendations.
+By expanding the picture of who is a civic educator and who needs civic learning; increasing understanding and engagement across lines of difference with a shared knowledge base grounded in historical contexts; development and integration of civic readiness into the college and career preparation pipeline; as well as cross-sector collaboration across the education system and community, we can strengthen the civic health of our communities now and in the future.
+We hope these recommendations invigorate further discussion and deeper thinking about what it could look like to achieve these visions of equality, opportunity, and equity for communities and to prepare all young people for active and engaged civic lives.